How to watch 2023 Pro Bowl

 (Image credit: NFL)

-Here are all the details on how to watch the 2023 Pro Bowl taking place on Thursday, February 2, and also Sunday, February 5, as well as other key info for the event.
+Here are all the details on how to watch the 2024 Pro Bowl taking, which starts on Thursday, February 1, and also takes place on Sunday, February 4, as well as other key info for the event.

-ESPN is the main broadcast home for the 2023 Pro Bowl, airing both the skills competition taking place on Thursday, February 2, in primetime and the main Pro Bowl slate on Sunday, February 5.
-While the skills competition is only going to be available on ESPN, all of Sunday's events (including three 7-on-7 flag football games and four additional skills competitions) are going to be on ESPN, ABC, ESPN Plus, Disney XD and ESPN Deportes (for a Spanish-language broadcast).
+ESPN and its family of channels are the main broadcast home for the 2024 Pro Bowl, airing both the skills competition on Thursday, February 1, and the main Pro Bowl event on Sunday, February 4.
+While the skills competition is only going to be available on ESPN, all of Sunday's events (including three 7-on-7 flag football games and five additional skills competitions) are going to be on ESPN, ABC, ESPN Plus, Disney XD, ESPN Deportes (for a Spanish-language broadcast), as well as NFL Plus.

 ABC is a main broadcast channel that is available to anyone who has a traditional cable TV subscription or who uses a TV antenna to receive local channels.
 ESPN, Disney XD and ESPN Deportes are specialty cable channels, and while they are available through most traditional pay-TV options, it is good to double check that they are included in whichever cable package you are using.